No products in the cart.

 ITP is usually diagnosed by a blood test showing that only the platelet count is low, and the platelets, red blood cells and white blood cells all look normal.
 A bone marrow biopsy may be taken at a later stage if the ITP continues, in which a small sample of bone marrow will be taken under local anaesthetic and examined under the microscope.
 Additional blood tests may be taken at this time to exclude rare clotting or immune diseases that can mimic ITP.
 If the bone marrow looks normal, with the usual or higher number of platelet parent cells (megakaryocytes) and other blood tests are normal then the doctor will diagnose chronic ITP.

-Hæmophilia is inherited and permanent, ITP is not inherited, and can go into remission.
+Hæmophilia is inherited and permanent, ITP is not inherited, and platelet counts can return to normal.
 Hæmophilia patients are deficient in one of the 12 factors which act together to form a blood clot.
-ITP patients are short of platelets which work independently as the initial plug to stop blood leakage, but the rest of the clotting mechanism works normally.
+ITP patients are short of platelets which work independently as the initial plug to stop blood leakage.
 Platelet infusions are only used in emergencies as transfused platelets, like the patient’s own platelets, are destroyed by their immune system in a matter of hours.

 In the UK about 3,000 to 4,000 of the population have ITP at any one time, and it is not more prevalent in any particular racial or ethnic group.

 Some people with ITP, especially those with a count over 50, may have no symptoms at all, and their ITP only noticed during a routine blood test.
 Even people with very low counts, can sometimes have few symptoms.

 petechiae (pinprick rash of blood spots)

 black mouth blisters

 bleed into the brain

 You should contact the hospital in the following circumstances: